i7solar/i7solar/README.md

 ### Age - 21

 ### 🔭 I’m currently working on:
     - SolarSystems, a suite of e-commerce request-based automation solutions housed in one core software application.
-(GO, Python)
+(GO)
     - Personal Projects in C#, GO, Python, or C.

 ### 🌱 I’m currently learning: